 As one would expect of the brand, even the smallest Aston Martin comes luxuriously equipped and includes full grain leather seating surfaces with alcantara inserts and headliner, electronic climate control, tire pressure monitoring system, and a 160-watt six-disc audio system capable of playing audio from mobile devices thanks to an iPod interface and USB connection.
 There is an optional 700-watt Aston Martin premium audio system with Dolby Pro Logic II support for those for whom the sound of that V8 engine is not enough.

 Other major options comprise 19-inch wheels, an improved Hard Disk Drive navigation system, satellite radio, Bluetooth communication interface, and Xenon HID headlights.
-The current DB9 Vantage also features a unique ECU that is located in the center console, and made of materials such as die cast zinc alloy and a graphite silver finish.

 Though positioned in price against the Porsche 911 Carrera S, Audi R8, Mercedes-Benz SL550 and Maserati GranTurismo S, the V8 Vantage is different from all those vehicles.
 It's lighter and more nimble than the GranTurismo or SL, but more of a grand tourer than the hardcore R8 or 911.